-- If you’re a postmenopausal woman or a man concerned about the possibility of iron overload, many doctors advise donating blood.
+- If you’re a postmenopausal woman or a man concerned about the possibility of overload, many doctors advise donating blood.

-To determine your iron status, ask your doctor for a complete panel of tests, including CBC, serum iron, serum ferritin, iron serum transferrin saturation, total iron-binding capacity (TIBC), and percentage of saturation.
+To determine your status, ask your doctor for a complete panel of tests, including CBC, serum iron, serum ferritin, iron serum transferrin saturation, total iron-binding capacity (TIBC), and percentage of saturation.
 Find out more about these tests at IronDisorders.org.

 Written by Melissa Diane Smith for Better Nutrition and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to email@example.com.

 Featured image provided by Better Nutrition